 Day 6 – Elk & Beaver safari

 This early morning we will go for an Elk (Moose) safari driving through the willow shrub and vast fens.
 We may also have a short walk to one of the wooden hides overviewing the marshes.
 There are over 1000 Elks in this area and our guides know the wetlands like the back of their hands.
-We have had some fantastic close encounters with Elks on most previous trips, especially in winter and early spring.
+We have had some fantastic close encounters with Elks on most previous trips, especially in early spring.

 After a hearty Polish breakfast we will continue visiting the best sites that Biebrza has to offer at a given season.
 We may take a walk in the bog alder forest for woodpeckers or scan the vast marshes for White-tailed, Lesser and Greater Spotted Eagles, Hoopoe, Black Stork and other common birds.
 We may also pay a short visit at a picturesque raised bog with its variety of rare flora.